-Toyota created a future version of the Prius and displayed it at the 2009 Frankfurt Auto Show and now has this plug-in on display at the 2009 Los Angeles Auto Show.
-In all respects, this isn´t a Prius you´ve ever seen before.
-It has a 1.8l 97 bhp regular engine, mated to a permanent magnet synchronous electric motor.
+Toyota Motor Corp. created a future version of the Prius and displayed it at the 2009 Frankfurt Auto Show and 2009 Tokyo Motor Show.
+Now Toyota has this plug-in on display at the 2009 Los Angeles Auto Show.
+In all respects, this isn´t a Prius you have ever seen before.
+It has a regular engine with displacement of 1.8 liters and max power output of 97 bhp, as partnered to a permanent magnet synchronous electric motor.

-The engine can generate 97bhp and with the electric motor, an extra 79 bhp is gained.
-Aided by the Lithium-ion battery, the PHEV is recorded to have attained a top speed of 62 mph (100km/hour) in electric mode.
-When fully charged, the car can travel as much as 12.5miles (20km), which is six miles more than the current generation Prius.
+With the conventional engine able to generate 97 bhp of max output, the electric motor allows for an extra 79 bhp of motive powered is gained.
+Aided by a lithium-ion battery, the PHEV is recorded to have attained a top speed of 62 mph (100km/hour) in electric mode.
+When fully charged, the car in all-electric can travel as much as 12.5 miles (20 km), which is six miles more than the current generation Prius.

 In a release, Irv Miller, TMS group vice president, environmental and public affairs, said that the program is a necessary first-step in preparing the society.
 It gives the unique opportunity to inform, educate and prepare potential customers for when the plug-in hybrid technology will be introduced.

 Miller added that with this program, customers will know what to expect and assess if this technology is right for them when marketing begins.

 Ten out of the 150 units will be put in Boulder, Colorado, and will be tested by Xcel Energy's SmartGridCity program.
 The other locations and partners will be tested as the new Prius starts to enter the US market.
 The PHEV will be tested in California, Washington D.C., New York, Oregon and Pennsylvania.